 The rocks are divided into Lower, Middle and Upper Jurassic.
 The first marine sediments (Lower Jurassic) that were deposited are known as the Lias Group.
 They are a thick sequence of richly fossiliferous mudstones (calcareous in part), siltstones, shallow marine sandstones and ironstones, the latter composed predominantly of an iron carbonate, siderite.
 Abundant ammonites, e.g. Arietites and Dactylioceras allow a very precise dating and correlation of the sequence.
 It is within this Group that, in addition to the ironstones, the alum shales and jet rock are found all of which were of economic importance historically.

-Photo to the left shows bedded limestones and mudstones of Lower Jurassic Rocks at Redcar
+Photo above shows bedded limestones and mudstones (Redcar Mudstone Formation) of Lower Jurassic Rocks at Redcar.

 During Middle Jurassic times, a delta, or coastal